 While m-commerce ropes in both responsive websites and mobile apps, statistics only prove that apps are doing better amongst customers.

 If you haven’t still build your mobile app yet, consider using AppMySite’s free online app maker.
-This platform will give you the freedom to design your shopping app yourself and launch it on a shoestring budget.
+This platform will give you the freedom to develop your shopping app yourself and launch it on a shoestring budget.

 Stay tuned for more trends to follow!